Accepting your new voice as part of the healing process

 - Join a support group, no one understands you better than someone who went through this same thing.

-- Attend a virtual support meeting.
+- Attend a virtual or in-person support meeting.

-- Join a Facebook group.
+- Join a private Facebook group.